5 Open-Source Alternatives to Atlassian Confluence

 - Search: Quickly find the information you need with powerful search capabilities.

-- File Attachment: Attach files to your pages for easy reference and sharing.
+- File Attachment: Attach files to your pages for quick reference and sharing.

 GitHub: https://github.com/docmost/docmost